 Proposed Resolution: Revised

-Traffic filtering is a service that may be provided byi an AP to its associated STAs, where the AP examines MSDUs and Management frames destined for a STA.
-The AP determines if any of those frames match a specific set of traffic filters that may be enabled at the AP per the request of the STA.
+The traffic filtering serviceenables an AP to determine if MSDUs and Management frames destined for a STA match a specific set of traffic filters that are enabled at the AP per the request of the STA.
 Individually addressed frames that do not match any of the traffic filters in the set are discarded.
 Individually addressed frames that do match at least one of the set of the enabled traffic filters are delivered to the STA.
-The STA may also negotiate to have a notification frame sent prior to the delivery of the frame matching the traffic filter.
+The STA can also negotiate to have a notification frame sent prior to the delivery of the frame matching the traffic filter.

 CID 2270